skintrade/employees/readme.md

 ## Deployment for testing

-The whole repository can be deployed to a domain, sub domain, VirtualHost.
+The whole repository can be deployed to a domain, sub domain, or VirtualHost.

 To connect to the DB, modify utilities/dbconn.php